 Deadball: Baseball with Dice is a baseball simulation game for one to two players.
 It uses batter’s hit average (AVG), pitcher’s earned run average (ERA), and dice to resolve a hit or miss.
 It has basic and advanced rules for solitary games or two-players.
 It is fun and easy to learn as long as you have basic knowledge of how to play baseball.

-Before I purchased the full version, I started with the quickstart rules available for free on DrivethruRPG.
+Before purchasing the full version, I started with the quickstart rules available for free on DrivethruRPG.
 It’s a two-sided letter-sized page with one side of rules and a scorecard on the other.
 The rules quickly taught me the basics of the game and had me playing in no time.
-Before I knew it I was into the seventh-inning stretch.
+Before I knew it, I was into the seventh-inning stretch.
 It was enough for me to want to see what the full rules had in store.

 At its core, the game uses statistics found in baseball.
 Real ballplayers and teams can be utilized if their stats are known.
 The most important of the stats is the batter’s average and a pitcher’s earned run average.
 As long as you have those two stats, the game works.
 Other stats come into play when using the advanced rules.
 A player can make their dream team or pit any real teams against each other.
 For those who don’t have stacks of baseball cards in shoeboxes, Deadball provides pre-generated teams to use and detailed instructions on making your own.

 Deadball is a great game to play by yourself or with a friend.
 Its gameplay is quick and easy to pick up.
 There is little to no prep required.
 Use your favorite players or teams from real leagues or play with the pre-generated teams.
 Deadball has many supplements available in the marketplace.
 Some expand the rules while others provide era-specific themes.
-Deadball is a quick and easy fix to satisfy off-season play or rained out games.
-Pick-up the quickstart rules and give it a try or go straight in and purchase the full rules.
-If you’re a baseball fan, you’ll enjoy Deadball: Baseball with Dice.
+Deadball is a quick and easy fix to satisfy off-season play or rained-out games.
+Pick up the quickstart rules and give it a try or go straight in and purchase the complete rules.
+You’ll enjoy Deadball: Baseball with Dice if you’re a baseball fan.